FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     - It is player 1 turn again and predicts ⚰️, then rolls 3,1,4 which is ⚰️.
 Player 2 takes one rock from the central stash.
     - Player 2 now has the 🦄 and predicts ⚰️ as well and rolls 4,5,6 which is ⚰️.
 Player 2 takes the 2 rocks from player 1 instead of the central stash.

-    The game goes on like this until, in our example, player 2 loses the first round.
+    The game goes on like this until, in our example, player 2 loses the first game.
 At this point player 1 has 8 rocks and player 3 has 4 rocks.

     The 🦄 is now returned (player 3 had it last) and placed on the dice tray.
 The Einhorn is now open for auction.
-Since this is the 1st round and player 2 lost the game there are no rocks to bet with for this player.
+Since this is the first game and player 2 lost the game there are no rocks to bet with for this player.
 Player 1 bets 3 rocks and player 3 bets 1 rock.
 Both players put the rocks they bet in the central stash and player 1 receives the 🦄.
 Player 1 now has 8-3=5 rocks in their own rock stash and player 3 has 4-1 rocks in their stash.

     All players now receive 6 new rocks.
 Player 1 decides to add 2 rocks from the own stash to the current play stash.
-Player 1 now has 4 rocks remaining in their own stash and 6+2=8 rocks to play with in this round as well as the 🦄 figure.
+Player 1 now has 4 rocks remaining in their own stash and 6+2=8 rocks to play with in this game as well as the 🦄 figure.
 Both other players do not add rocks and start with 6 rocks.

-    Player 1 with the 🦄 starts the new round and the game continues.
+    Player 1 with the 🦄 starts the new game and the game continues.

-    At the end of round 10 player 1 has 20 rocks, player 2 has 15 rocks and player 3 has 22 rocks.
+    At the end of game 10 player 1 has 20 rocks, player 2 has 15 rocks and player 3 has 22 rocks.
 Player 3 therefore wins the game.

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>